eserie/wax-ml/docs/notebooks/06_Online_Linear_Regression.md

 The regret first converges, then jumps at the step 2000 and finally readjusts to the new regime.

-We see that the weights take the correct values in both regimes.
+We see that the weights converge to the correct values in both regimes.